MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 ## Prerequisites

 - [Make sure you meet the licensing requirements for information barriers](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-barriers).
-- Complete the form to enable SharePoint and OneDrive information barriers in your organization.
+- [Complete the form](https://forms.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR_mCQfArPllNo4NRhexFZxRUNEZCTTZLVVJHOEJOVVlCTUdJNDVERko5Qy4u) to enable SharePoint and OneDrive information barriers in your organization.
 - Create segments and define the users in each.
 Create policies that block communication between the segments, and then set them to active.
 For info, see [Define policies for information barriers](/office365/securitycompliance/information-barriers-policies).
 Wait 24 hours for the changes to propagate through your environment.
+- After you have received an email response from us and set your information barrier policies to active, wait 24 hours for the changes to propagate through your environment.

 ## Sharing files from a OneDrive that has segments associated